numberscope/frontscope/doc/pull-request-checklist.md

 ## For PR reviewers

+-   The new code is readable, meets our principles, and of good quality.
 -   All new or changed features are appropriately documented.
 -   Tests are appropriately modified for all new or changed features.
 If it is a bugfix PR there must be at least one new test.
 Most other PRs should